queilawithaQ/documentation/_general/integrations/gosec.md

 gosec ${HOME}/src/github.com/michaelneale/mikerowecode.com
 ```

+**Note** that this example uses a repo provided by a CloudBees team member, but you can develop your own repo for long-term use.

 ## CodeShip Pro

 To use Gosec with your CodeShip Pro project, you'll need to have Go accessible either via an image you're using or a Dockerfile you're building in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 An example set of instructions to customize and include in your Dockerfile is below, if you're not already including Go: